Hermeneutics of feminism in Islam: Hermeneutics of Islamic feminism

 Hermeneutics is more than interpretive principles or methods we resort to when immediate comprehension fails.
 Rather, hermeneutics is the art of understanding and of making oneself understood.
-The way this method works, uses methodological steps and principles of modern hermeneutics theory.
+The way this method works uses methodological steps and principles of modern hermeneutics theory.
 Hermeneutics of Feminism is relatively newer.
 The use of hermeneutics for the interpretation of the Quran is still debated.
-Some refused and others supported.
-Contemporary Islamic scholars, encouraged by the awareness of the present reality and to meet scientific standards support the use of hermeneutics as a method of interpreting the Quran.
+Some refused, while others supported.
+Contemporary Islamic scholars, encouraged by the awareness of the present reality and to meet scientific standards, support the use of hermeneutics as a method of interpreting the Quran.

 Islamic feminist figures who developed their thoughts on the Quranic interpretation methodology, including Aminah Wadud, Musdah Mulia, Aysha A. Hidayatullah and Kecia Ali.
 Amina Wadud, through her Qur'an and Women, Rereading the Sacred Text from a Woman's Perspective, developed her thoughts on the methodology of Quranic interpretation.
 Wadud referred to contemporary Islamic thought, Fazlur Rahman, to dismantle the gender biases that colored the Quranic interpretation tradition so far.
 He dissected certain verses and keywords in the Quran that limited the role of women both individually and socially.
-When finding several aspects of gender equality and justice in the Quran, Wadud reinterpreted gender verses in the Quran from a women's perspective without the stereotype created by the male interpretation framework.
+When finding several aspects of gender equality and justice in the Quran, Wadud reinterpreted gender verses in the Quran from a woman's perspective without the stereotype created by the male interpretation framework.
 Wadud initiated feminist-based hermeneutics, a method of interpreting the Quran that refers to the idea of gender equality and justice and rejects the patriarchal system.
-Wadud criticized the classical interpretation, both the method, perspective and contents.
+Wadud criticized the classical interpretation, including the method, perspective, and contents.
 Then it offers a holistic interpretation of the Quran that considers all methods of interpretation of various social, political, cultural, moral and religious, life issues and women and solves problems comprehensively.
 Wadud shows the theoretical and methodological links between the interpretation of the Quran and the things that gave rise to it (who and how).
 Some of the focus of concentration, namely what the Quran says, how the Quran says it, what is said against the Quran and who says.
 Coupled with the current understanding, namely what has not been said.
 With feminist-based hermeneutics, Wadud reinterprets gender verses in the Quran and produces gender-just interpretations.
 Gender justice interpretation is not only in the text, but is practiced in social life.
 Amina Wadud's famous breakthrough was when Wadud became a priest and preacher on Friday prayers on March 18, 2005, at an Anglican church, at Synod House, Manhattan, New York.
 This Friday prayer was attended by approximately one hundred male and female worshipers.
 In Wadud's view, leadership in worship has been used as a support for political leadership, so that support must be broken down.